 Enforcement of Workplace Standards • Immigrants and Work • International Human and Labor Rights • Unemployment Insurance

-Rebecca Smith is the director of the Work Structures Portfolio at NELP.
+Rebecca Smith (she/her) is the director of the Work Structures Portfolio at NELP.
 She joined NELP in 2000, after nearly 20 years advocating for migrant farm workers in Washington State.

 At NELP, Rebecca has worked with local, state, and national groups to advance the rights of immigrant and low-wage workers and the unemployed.
 She has worked to apply international human rights laws to help protect immigrant workers in the United States, and with immigrant worker organizing groups to enforce U.S. labor laws.

 More recently, Rebecca’s work has centered on the contracted workforce (the corporate use of franchise and temp and staffing arrangements, subcontracting, or labeling workers freelancers, self-employed or “1099s”) as a key driver of eroding labor standards, rising income, and wealth inequality; persistent structural racism; and occupational segregation and the shifting of power away from workers and towards corporations.

 She champions innovative approaches to building worker power and increasing labor standards and accountability in so-called “alternative” work structures.
 She has researched and written extensively on these issues, testified before local, state, and national legislatures, litigated significant cases, and is a frequent commentator in the media.
 She regularly speaks at legal and policy conferences addressing worker rights in the “on-demand” or “gig” economy.
 Outside of NELP, she is an avid sea kayaker in the waters of her native Washington State.